 This is another question that allows you to show off your employer research and your understanding of your chosen career path.
 You’ll want to come across as enthusiastic, but not arrogant.
 Tailor your response to reflect the nature of the organisation, the sector, and your own experiences and skills.
 Specific details will impress.

-And finally... two more interview questions to think about
+And finally... some more interview questions to think about

 Graduate recruiters use some questions as much to see how you cope when you’re put on the spot as to elicit a truthful answer.
 This question is a test of your ability to think on your feet and come up with a diplomatic response.
 Whether you sidestep the question by saying you’ve always got on well with your employers, or describe a tricky situation you’ve experienced that highlights your potential, you need to avoid attacking your previous employers.